SniperOO7/VIP-Premium-FULL-VERSION/README.md

     	- models can be separate to VIP and VIP+ levels
     	- (you don't have to use it, if you don't want to)
      - VIP Premium - Module [Playtime VIP]
-    	- this module allow players to get free VIP for played time on server
+    	- this module allow VIP players to get free VIP for played time on server
     	- you can change how many seconds players have to play on server, on how many days will players get VIP etc..
     	- (you don't have to use it, if you don't want to)
      - VIP Premium - Module [Spawn & Death Effects]
-    	- this module allow players to have special spawn/death effects
+    	- this module allow VIP players to have special spawn/death effects
     	- you can change sound of it and who can use it
+    	- (you don't have to use it, if you don't want to)
+     - VIP Premium - Module [Sparks & Nade trails & Tracers]
+    	- this module allow VIP players to on/off bullet sparks, bullet trails and nade trails
+    	- you can change each of the benefits, if will be enabled/disabled
     	- (you don't have to use it, if you don't want to)
     - Full version of knife-premium (all information on github)
     - Every benefit in the plugin can be disabled!